controlroom/ex.idiomatic/README.md

 # idiomatic ctrlrm usage

 Just a set of examples showing how to use ctrlrm libraries.
-They vary in type and scope.
+These vary in type and scope.
 Enjoy!

+## Examples

+- [Basic Wire](tree/master/examples/basic_wire) [show, wire] - Just the basics
+  of wire and show

 ## License